silaspe/maths/docs/rand.md

 .

-The new president of the USA is (and I'm typing this before I actually know)...
+The new president of the USA will be (and I'm typing this before I actually know)...

 Donald Trump!
-He's gonna be the president of the USA for at least $8$ years of my life
+He's gonna be the president of the USA for at least $8$ years of my life.

+.

+You might've noticed that...

+I've been working a lot less recently, but I'm gonna try to work every day for all of december and (most of) $2025$